Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Experiments on real data

 The \textit{syph} data set is about the weekly number of syphilis cases in the United States.
 We remove the time series with ADI greater than $20$.
 The ADI is computed as $\ADI = \frac{\sum_{i=1}^P p_i}{P}$, where $p_i$ is the time period between two non-zeros values and $P$ is the total number of periods \citep{SyntetosBoylan2005}.
 We also remove the time series corresponding to the total number of cases in the US.
 After this selection, there are $50$ time series left.
 Weekly data are aggregated into $2$-weeks, $4$-weeks, $13$-weeks, $26$-weeks and $1$-year levels.

-For both data sets, we fit a Generalized Linear Models using the \textit{tscount} package \citep{tscount}.
+For both data sets, we fit a generalized linear model with the \textit{tscount} package \citep{tscount}.
 We use a negative binomial predictive distribution, with a first-order regression on past observations.
 The test set has length $1$ year for both data sets.
 We thus compute up to $12$ steps ahead at monthly level, and up to $52$ steps ahead at weekly level.
 Probabilistic forecasts are returned in the form of samples.

 Reconciliation is performed in three different ways.
 In the first case, we fit a Gaussian distribution on the returned samples.
-Then, we follow \citep{corani_reconc} to analytically compute the Gaussian reconciled distribution.
+Then, we follow \citep{corani_ecml_reconc} to analytically compute the Gaussian reconciled distribution.
 In the second case, we fit a negative binomial distribution on the samples, and we reconcile using the BUIS algorithm.
-Since for both data sets Assumption \ref{assumption: hierarchy} does not hold, we use the method of Sect.~\ref{sec: grouped time series} for grouped time series.
-Finally, we use the sample-based BUIS directly on the samples, as explained in Sect.~\ref{sec: buis w samples}.
+Since these are grouped time series rather than hierarchical time series, we use the method of Sec.~\ref{sec: grouped time series} for grouped time series.
+Finally, we use the sample-based BUIS (Sec.~\ref{sec: buis w samples}), without fitting a parametric distribution.
 Although the sample-based algorithm is slightly slower, this method yields a computational gain over BUIS, as fitting a negative binomial distribution on the samples requires about $1.2$ s for the monthly hierarchy and $3.9$ s for the weekly hierarchy.
 We refer to these methods, respectively, as \textit{N}, \textit{NB}, and \textit{samples}.
 Furthermore, we denote by \textit{base} the unreconciled forecasts.

 We use different indicators to assess the performance of each method.
 The mean scaled absolute error (MASE) \citep{hyndman2006another} is defined as

 where $\text{MAE} = \frac{1}{h} \sum_{j=1}^h \lvert y_{t+j} - \hat{y}_{t+j\mid t}\rvert$ and $Q = \frac{1}{T-1} \sum_{t=2}^T \lvert y_t - y_{t-1}\rvert$.
 Here, $y_t$ denotes the value of the time series at time $t$, while $\hat{y}_{t+j\mid t}$ denotes the point forecast computed at time $t$ for time $t+j$.
 The median of the distribution is used as point forecast, since it minimizes MASE \citep{kolassa2016evaluating}.